intelec.us root |

 The oral tradition "William went outside for firewood one night and

-never came back" probably was the cold night in early spring 1875 when
+never came back" probably was the cold night in March 1875 after

-he tired of his situation in Dalton and crossed the Conasauga River
+Mary and Jim were settled in Dalton and William crossed the Conasauga

 into Murray County.
 Soon, on Thursday, April 8th, 1875, as A. J. White,